-Once upon a time, Alexa was contained to Amazon's Echo speakers.
-But now the voice assistant lives in a number of third-party devices, such as the Ecobee5 Thermostat and Sonos One speaker.
-Alexa is popping up in new places all of the time, so you might as well make it as smart as possible.
-Currently, some of the best Alexa skills include Alexa Answers, MyPetDoc, and Ask My Buddy.
-But there are several more worth checking out.
+Once upon a time, Alexa only existed Amazon's Echo speakers.
+But now the voice assistant works with number of third-party devices, too, like the Ecobee5 Thermostat and Sonos One speaker.
+Alexa is popping up in new places all of the time, so you might as well know what to use it for.

 For more Alexa-related tips, tricks, and how-tos, check out our complete guide to Alexa.